Tigers GM Al Avila fired after 7 years, no playoffs - WHIZ News

-DETROIT (AP) — The Detroit Tigers fired general manager Al Avila on Wednesday, ending a seven-year tenure with no playoff appearances.
+DETROIT (AP) — The Detroit Tigers fired general manager Al Avila on Wednesday, ending a seven-year tenure without a playoff appearance.

+“I wish the results would have been better this season,” Avila said in a statement released by the team.
+“But know there is a lot to look forward to in the coming years.”

 Owner Chris Ilitch announced the move with his team mired in another disappointing season.
 Detroit entered Wednesday at 43-68, last in the AL Central.